saifulsahim/learning-jenkins-3981454/ch2_jenkins_jobs/02_09_challenge_automate_system_monitoring_with_jenkins/README.md

 # 02_09 Challenge: Automate system monitoring with Jenkins

-In this challenge you will create a report with details on the system where Jenkins is running.
+The goal of this challenge is to create a report with details on the system where Jenkins is running.

 ## **Challenge Overview**